awsdocs/amazon-cloudwatch-user-guide/doc_source/Container-Insights-metrics-ECS.md

 If you do not see any Container Insights metrics in your console, be sure that you have completed the setup of Container Insights\.
 Metrics do not appear before Container Insights has been set up completely\.
 For more information, see [Setting Up Container Insights](deploy-container-insights.md)\.

+**Note**
+The network and disk metrics collected are cumulative per Amazon ECS task\.
+Because these cumulative metrics are aggregated in CloudWatch and then a `RATE` function is applied, it is expected to see spikes in those metrics\.
+For example, if one out of two Amazon ECS tasks in a cluster stops running, the `RATE` on the cumulative network metric will show a negative spike for that data point equal to the network metric data collected from the Amazon ECS task that has just stopped\.
+The CloudWatch team is aware of this behavior and is researching how best to collect, monitor, and alarm on cumulative metrics\.
+For more information about the `RATE` function, see [Metric Math Syntax and Functions](using-metric-math.md#metric-math-syntax)\.

+The following metrics are available when you complete the steps in [Setting Up Container Insights on Amazon ECS for Cluster\- and Service\-Level Metrics](deploy-container-insights-ECS-cluster.md)

 | Metric Name | Dimensions | Description |
 | --- | --- | --- |